onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 1. Prototype of a discrete dynamical S problem

-   Q008 is the canonical example of a system where a very simple local update rule on integers induces orbit structures that are hard to analyze at global scale.
+   Q008 is a canonical example of a system where a very simple local update rule on integers induces orbit structures that are hard to analyze at global scale.

 2. Testbed for computational_tension